lichengzhu/Site-offline/README.md

+# Version 2.2
+Fixed two issues:
+1. Scrolling malfuction.
+2. A problem caused by using Jarallax module which title could not be displayed properly.
+Thanks @CXHtml for helping me out!!!!!
+Please visit his github page for my appreciation. https://github.com/CXHtml.

 # Version 2.1.3
 Videos no longer stored locally.
 All videos have been moved to my Youtube channel and accessed via iframe.